AdaCore/spdm-recordflux/README.md

 ### Cross-build the library

-If a virtualenv had been used in the previous step, it must be active now.
+If a virtual environment had been used in the previous step, it must be active now.

 ```
 $ LOCAL_RFLX=1 PATH=/path/to/your/CROSS/gnat:$PATH make lib